mckdh/OT_OOP_Book/README.md

+# Explain this book in English
+## Install this project
+1. Download this project through “Clone or download” button.
+2. Import this project in the Eclipse or other IDE.
+3. If you want to use InteliJ.
+4. Open the project
+5. Click Project root folder > mouse right button > Open module settings
+6. Maybe, The IDE shows that the SDK doesn’t match.
+7. Click Module SDK and choose the SDK that you use.
+8. If you can not install this project, you can ask below email.

+## Outline the package of this project
+chapter3 : The sources for chapter3
+strategy : The sources for strategy pattern state : The sources for state pattern templatemethod : The sources for template method pattern decorator : The sources for decorator pattern

+## Run this project
+Finding Launcher*.java that has main method in a package.
+Also, finding ~Test.java based has JUnit class, but you need to modify these test codes.

+## Table of contents
+Part 1.
+The way of turning around
+ Chapter1.
+The way of turning around for the definition and goal of OOP Chapter2.
+The way of turning around for the stereotype of OOP Part 2.
+The tools that help OOP
+ Chapter1.
+The tools of thinking for OOP(Observation, Abstraction, Pattern recognition) Chapter2.
+UML
+Part 3.
+The area of OOP
+ Chapter1.
+The basic elements for OOP
+  Object, Class, Attribute, Method, Constructor Chapter2.
+The basic technique for OOP
+  Outline, Inheritance, Overloading, Overriding, Polymorphism, Encapsulation, Interface, Delegation Chapter3.
+The principle for OOP
+	a.
+SRP(Single Responsibility Principle)
+	b.
+OCP(Open Closed Principle)
+	c.
+LSP(Liskov Substitution Principle)
+	d.
+ISP(Interface Segregation Principle)
+	e.
+DRY(Don’t Repeat Yourself)/DIP(Dependency Inversion Principle)
+Part 4.
+The depth of design pattern
+ Chapter1 Strategy pattern
+ Chapter2 State pattern
+ Chapter3 Template method pattern
+ Chapter4 Decorator pattern
+Part 5. a Point for OOP
+ Chapter1 a point for OOP
+ Chapter2 Objective-C and Spring Framework
+ Chapter3 RDB
+ Chapter4 Functional Programming

 # 한번 읽으면 두번 깨닫는 객체지향 프로그래밍, e비즈북스

 이 깃허브 프로젝트는 '한번 읽으면 두번 깨닫는 객체지향 프로그래밍, e비즈북스' 책의 코드와 유익한 정보를 제공합니다.